awqx/stat111-2023/docs/bootcamp.md

 ### 6.2 Creating a histogram

-We can generate 400 samples from an Exponential distribution with \\(\lambda = 1 \\) and see how the histogram compared to the known PDF of the distribution.
+We can generate 400 samples from an Exponential distribution with $\lambda = 1 $ and see how the histogram compared to the known PDF of the distribution.

 ```
 # Generate samples of data